top of page

 Osage Nation History

 The vibrant history of the Osage is that of a proud, spiritual people who have weathered hardship to emerge as a leading force in Native America.
-Part of the Northern Plains tribes, the Osage were known for being bold warriors, skilled hunters and farmers, and preservers of family life.
+The Osage were known for being bold warriors, skilled hunters and farmers, and preservers of family life.

-Between 1808 and 1825, treaties with the United States resulted in the cessation of Osage tribal land across Missouri, Arkansas and Oklahoma.
-The Osage traveled the Trail of Tears and settled in southeast Kansas on the Cherokee Strip.
-By the time they negotiated the treaty of 1865, to purchase land in Oklahoma, the Osages had reduced in population by 95%.
-Only 3000 Osage People walked across the Kansas border into their new land.
+Between 1808 and 1825, treaties with the United States resulted in the cessation of Osage tribal land across Kansas, Missouri, Arkansas and Oklahoma.
+Under the 1825 treaty, the Osage were removed from Missouri and mandated to relocate to a designated reservation in southern Kansas.
+By the time they negotiated the 1865 treaty to purchase land in present-day Oklahoma, the Osage population had been reduced by 95%.
+Only 3,200 Osage People walked across the Kansas border into their new land.
 Through an act of Congress in 1870, remaining tribal lands in Kansas were sold, and the Osage relocated to Indian Territory in Oklahoma, site of present-day Osage County.

 Life was hard in Kansas and Oklahoma.
 Food, clothing and medical supplies were in short supply.
 In 1894, the tribe’s fortunes finally changed when crude oil was discovered under Osage land.